heavyblotto/memorativa/docs/1. introduction/memorativa-1-5-section-checkpoint.md

 - **Dimensionality Reduction**: Memorativa's approach can be modeled as a dimensionality reduction function $g: \mathbb{R}^n \rightarrow \mathbb{R}^3$ that maps high-dimensional concept vectors to the three-dimensional conceptual space while preserving semantic relationships [4]

 - **Hybrid Coordinate System**: The conceptual space uses a hybrid spherical-hyperbolic coordinate system $(r, \theta, \phi, \tau)$ where $(r, \theta, \phi)$ represents spherical coordinates for cyclic relationships and $\tau$ represents hyperbolic depth for hierarchical relationships [5]

+## See Also

+- [Introduction](./memorativa-1-1-introduction.md) — Provides the philosophical foundation for the Memorativa system
+- [Model of Thought](./memorativa-1-2-model-of-thought.md) — Explains the cognitive foundation of the system
+- [Perceptual Encoding](./memorativa-1-3-perceptual-encoding.md) — Details the percept-triplet structure implementation
+- [The Sky Computer](./memorativa-1-4-sky-computer.md) — Explores the geocentric perspective as a cybernetic system
+- [Section 2.1: Cybernetic System Architecture](../02_cybernetic_system/01_system_architecture.md) — Next stage in the Memorativa system development

 ## Citations